melfag/melfag/README.md

 # Hi, I'm Elfag 👋

 About Me:
-- I am a Computer Science student and a frontend developer
+- I am a Computer Science student and a software developer
-- I’m currently learning ReactJS
+- I’m currently learning React and NodeJS

 Where to find me:
 - Here 📍